 Bells and whistles

 Toys requiring batteries to buzz, blink and whir that are geared for this age group include trucks and cars, cooking utensils and talking dolls.
 Miniature versions of real things, like kitchen sets and pretend power tools, help encourage creativity and emotional development.
-Baby can pretend to stir soup, mow the lawn, or talk to a relative on his play phone.
-While it’s adorable when toddlers mimic parents and caregivers’ actions, it’s also an important developmental step – when Baby plays pretend, he is practicing social and emotional behaviors important for the rest of his life.
+Baby can pretend to stir soup, mow the lawn, or talk to a relative on their play phone.
+While it’s adorable when toddlers mimic parents and caregivers’ actions, it’s also an important developmental step – when Baby plays pretend, they are practicing social and emotional behaviors important for the rest of their life.

 Outside of the box

-When thinking about gifts for Baby‘s birthday, it’s his own interests that are the best guide for his gifts. if Baby points and giggles at cars and trains, a train set or a big dump truck could be a wonderful toy.
-If he is more of an “actions speak louder than words”-type, an experience-gift might be the way to go – a trip to a local dairy farm to see cows closer, or perhaps a picnic lunch or snack at a new playground could make his day.
+When thinking about gifts for Baby‘s birthday, it’s their own interests that are the best guide for their gifts. if Baby points and giggles at cars and trains, a train set or a big dump truck could be a wonderful toy.
+If they are more of an “actions speak louder than words”-type, an experience-gift might be the way to go – a trip to a local dairy farm to see cows closer, or perhaps a picnic lunch or snack at a new playground could make their day.
 Children love spending time with their parents and extended family, and the chance to share a memorable experience can mean as much as any toy.

 Gifts for Baby can be as unique as they are, or as practical as new reading material.
 Two-year-olds can have fun and learn during their playtime with almost any toy given to them, and a day spent in a new place, experiencing new things can be delightful for the whole family.
 In the end, it’s your time, whether it’s spent playing with Baby and a new toy or not, that makes the best gift.